OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 GraphQL is the implementation of the API layer of an application, and as such, it usually forwards the requests to a backend API or the database directly.
 This allows you to utilize any underlying vulnerability such as SQL injection, command injection, cross-site scripting, and basically, everything you expect to find in web applications, using GraphQL just changes the entry point of the malicious payload.

-You can refer to other guides within the OWASP testing guide to get some ideas.
+You can refer to other scenarios within the OWASP testing guide to get some ideas.

 #### SQL Injection

-The example application is vulnerable by design in the query `dogs(namePrefix: String, limit: Int = 500): [Dog!]`  since the parameter "namePrefix" is concatenated in the SQL query.
+The example application is vulnerable by design in the query `dogs(namePrefix: String, limit: Int = 500): [Dog!]`  since the parameter `namePrefix` is concatenated in the SQL query.
 Concatenating user input is a common malpractice of applications which exposes them to SQL injection.

-The following query extracts information from the CONFIG table within the database:
+The following query extracts information from the `CONFIG` table within the database:

 ```graphql
 query sqli {